 Of course, these sacrifices are never born equally by all.
 They are born directly by those with uncommon valor and indirectly by the loved ones who support these courageous and honorable individuals.
 The pain and suffering of the friends and family members of our nation’s lost warriors is the hardest part of this holiday.
 Helpless in preventing the final outcome that befell their loved one, they are left to recall the memories they shared and the pride they have in their loved one’s sacrifice.
 It goes without saying that neither of these things can ever replace the simple human touch families will continue to seek from the loved one they lost so abruptly.

 According to statistics compiled by the Washington Post, this bitter anguish is one our neighbors know better than folks in other parts of the nation.
-These statistics show that Ohio has the 6th highest amount of residents who died during these wars accounting for 265 of the 6,440 service members who perished as part of the ongoing conflicts.
+These statistics show that Pennsylvania and New York have the 4th and 5th highest amount of residents who died during these wars.
+Collectively, residents from these states account for 553 of the 6,440 service members who perished as part of the ongoing conflicts.

-We of course, will never be rid of the innately human enterprise that is war.
+We of course will never be rid of the innately human enterprise that is war.
 It is inevitable over time as nations and ideologies clash.
 However, we can pursue responsible actions that might just result in helping keep our service members at home, with their families, where they belong.
-One action that could help in this regard is the safe and responsible development of all of our nation’s abundant energy resources including the Utica Shale.
+One action that could help in this regard is the safe and responsible development of all of our nation’s abundant energy resources including the resources in the Marcellus Shale.

-With this in mind, it is fitting that we take today to reflect on the sacrifices of others while observing that our actions, however seemingly small in comparison to this ultimate sacrifice, can make a difference in decreasing the likelihood of this needed sacrifice in the future.
-For me, and the entire EID-Ohio team for that matter, this is one of the many reasons why this ongoing discussion is, and will continue to be, so important.
+With this in mind, it is fitting that we take today to reflect on the sacrifices of others while observing that our actions, however seemingly small in comparison to this ultimate sacrifice, can make a difference in decreasing the likelihood of this sacrifice in the future.
+For me, and the entire EID team, this is one of the many reasons why this ongoing discussion is, and will continue to be, so important.